dgoldhar/ELK/Getting Started.md

-# empow module for Elasticsearch stack
+# empow logstash classification plugin & ELK module
 The Elasticsearch stack allows you to ingest log data from many sources, parse and manipulate it, store it in, analyze it, and visualize it.
 The stack consists of three components, Logstash, for data ingestion and manipulation, Elasticsearch, for storage and analysis of data,and Kibana, to visualize your data.

 The empow module extends the capability of this stack at the ingestion stage, by classifying your log data, using the empow classification center, for attack intent and stage.
 This is added to the log data, and stored with it.
 You can then use the other elements of the stack to more effectively analyse and visualize your attack log data.